Census count: Data is dollars

-While the immediate benefits of the census in 2020 includes opportunities for temporary jobs the long term effects of the survey impact funding and chances for another seat for Colorado in Congress.
+While the immediate benefits of the census in 2020 includes opportunities for temporary jobs, the long-term effects of the survey include impact funding and a possible additional seat in Congress.

-Beginning April 1, census taking efforts will start ; to make things easier for people the 2020 census will be available to be taken online.
-Safety concerns about taking the survey online may be warranted but Census Partnership Specialist Dustin Senger ensured that the data would be safe.
+Beginning April 1, census-taking efforts will begin.
+And to make things easier for people, the 2020 census will be available to be taken online.
+Census Partnership Specialist Dustin Senger said the data would be safe.

-“If they do it right away . . . that stops everything,” he said.

-Unless the survey is not completely filled out, which will trigger quality control where people will call to see what your answers to the unanswered questions are.
-Self responses will be available through July.
+If the census is not completely and correctly filled out, a census official will call to see what your answers to the unanswered questions are.
+Self-responses will be available through July.

 But what makes the census important for the community?